LemuelBurke/Android-NFL-Super-Fan-App/README.md

 ## Overview

-The **NFL Fan App** is designed for British/Welsh based American football fans.
-It provides access to team information, schedules, push notifications, and news, making it a convenient hub for following the National Football League (NFL) on mobile devices.
+The **NFL Fan App** is a mobile app designed for British/Welsh based American football fans who use Android.
+It provides access to team information, game schedules, push notifications, and news, making it a convenient hub for fans to follow the National Football League (NFL) on their mobile devices.

 ---